-- 1. Any project with an aggregate Landscape Area of 2,500 square-feet or less may conform to this Rule either by complying with the full performance standards of the Major Landscape Package or by complying with reduced requirements of the Minor Landscape Package.
-If the project is complying with the Minor Landscape Package requirements, the requirements must be documented on the Landscape Design Plan. - 2.
+- 1. Minor Landscape Projects have an aggregate Landscape Area less than or equal to two thousand five hundred (2,500) square feet. - 2.
+Any Minor Landscape Project may conform to this Rule either by complying with the full performance standards of the Major Landscape Package or by complying with reduced requirements of the Minor Landscape Package (Appendix D of the Landscape Manual).
+If the project is complying with the Minor Landscape Package requirements, the requirements must be documented on the Landscape Design Plan. - 3.
+Minor Landscape Projects using treated or untreated Graywater or rainwater captured on Site to meet the entire landscape water requirement (Estimated Total Water Use) are subject only to Appendix D Section (5) of the Landscape Manual. - 4.
 Prior to issuance of a grading permit, building permit, or design approval associated with Minor Landscape Projects subject to this Rule, the Applicant shall submit a Minor Landscape Package to the District for review and approval.
 The District shall approve the package once it has been verified that the proposed Minor Landscape Project complies with the provisions of this Rule.
-The approved Landscape Package Submittal Form as provided in the Landscape Manual must be used. - 3.
-If the District denies the Minor Landscape Package application, the District shall provide information to the project Applicant regarding resubmittal with the appropriate information or right of appeal. - 4.
+The approved Landscape Package Submittal Form as provided in the Landscape Manual must be used. - 5.
+If the District denies the Minor Landscape Package application, the District shall provide information to the project Applicant regarding resubmittal with the appropriate information or right of appeal. - 6.
 The Minor Landscape Package shall include: - a.
 Date prepared;

 - b.
-Project Applicant and contact information, name of and authorization by property owner if different than project Applicant; - c.
+The project Applicant and contact information, name of and contact information for property owner if different than project Applicant; - c.
 Project location (and Assessor's Parcel Number); - d.
 Project type (i.e., Residential, Non-Residential, Rehabilitated Landscape); - e.
-Total square footage of Landscape Area including a breakdown of turf, and other plant material; - f.
+Total square footage of Landscape Area including a breakdown of Turf, and other plant material; - f.
 Water supply type (e.g., Potable, Recycled Water, Well) and identify the local retail water purveyor if not served by a private Well. - g.
-The Minor Landscape Package shall contain the following statement that shall be signed and dated by the project Applicant: - "I \\\\\ agree to comply with the Monterey Peninsula Water Management District Minor Landscape requirements including, but not limited to, the use of climate appropriate, non-invasive species, and limited turf." - 5.
-Landscape Design Plans and Irrigation Design Plans submitted as part of the Minor Landscape Package are not required to be drawn by licensed architect or contractor. - 6.
+The Minor Landscape Package shall contain the following statement that shall be signed and dated by the project Applicant: - h.
+"I agree to comply with the Monterey Peninsula Water Management District Minor Landscape requirements including, but not limited to, the use of climate appropriate, non-invasive species, and limited Turf." - 7.
+Landscape Design Plans and Irrigation Design Plans submitted as part of the Minor Landscape Package are not required to be drawn by licensed architect or contractor. - 8.
 Minor Landscape Project Landscape Design.
 Landscape Design Plans shall include and demonstrate how the landscaping is consistent with the following information: - a.
 The landscape design shall incorporate Compost at a rate of at least four (4) cubic yards per one thousand (1,000) square feet to a depth of six (6) inches into the Landscape Area, unless contraindicated by a Soils Management Report.